carmencchow/cyclistic_casestudy/README.md

 After reviewing cycling trends and patterns among casual riders, we can propose the following recommendations aimed at boosting Cyclistic's annnual membership conversion rate among casual riders.

 <b>1.
 Seasonal Ad Campaigns</b>
 <p>Cyclistic's future growth depends on growing annual ridership by converting casual members into long-term members.
-To do this, Cyclistic should time the launch of future advertising campaigns to prepare for the <b>79.4% increase in the number of casual rides from April to May</b>.
+To achieve this, Cyclistic should time the launch of future advertising campaigns to prepare for the <b>79.4% increase in the number of casual rides from April to May</b>.
 Launching the campaign well before this influx of rides will raise awareness of Cyclistics annual membership program and generate interest among more riders.
-Cyclistic's ads should focus on the benefits of switching to a long-term membership which include savings costs, convenience and unlimited access to Cyclistic's fleet of bikes throughout the year.
+Cyclistic's ads should focus on the benefits of switching to a long-term membership which include savings costs, convenience, and unlimited access to Cyclistic's fleet of bikes throughout the year.

 <b>2.
 Flexible Pricing Model</b>
 <p> Cyclistic should implement a new pricing structure to attract and retain more annual members.
 Here are some ways the company can incentivize casual members to enrol in their annual membership program:

+  * <i><b>Tiered membership<b></i>
-  * <i>Offer tiered membership</i>: such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
+   * Offer several plans that provide different benefits to customers based on their needs and interests.
+These could include offering a monthly plan at a fixed price that could eventually encourage casual riders to become full members.

-  * <i>Implement overcharge fees</i>:  for casual riders if they reach for every additional 10 or 20 minutes, or kilometres cycled.
+  * <i><b>Overcharge fees<b></i>
+   * Make an annual membership the more cost-effective option by adding a surcharge fee for every additional minute or kilometre cycled as a casual rider.

-  *  <Annual membership at a lower price point than casual rides.
+  * <i><b>Annual membership at a lower price point than casual rides.<i><b>

+  * <i><b>Two-tiered annual membership plan<i><b>
-  *  Two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasible to increase and retain membership.
+    Give annual subscribers the option to pay for their annual membership up front in one lump sum pament or in monthly installments.
+Choice in payment plans can make it more feasible and attractive for casual riders hesistant about switching over.

-  *  Offering a reduced fair program for youth, low-income users, and seniors.

-  *   Providing family discounts bundles for household members.

-  *   Partnering with the city's largest employers to offer employee corporate passes.
+  *  <i><b>Discounted plans<i><b>
+    With more demographic and occupational data, Cyclistic could offer a reduced fair program to specific segments of their customer base:

+  *   Youth and low-income users
+  *   Seniors
+  *   Employees

 <b>3.
 Annual membership benefits</b>
 <p>Cyclistic can incentivize their annual membership by offering sign-up perks to casual riders who are interested in trasnferring to an annual membership.
 These could be in the form of tickets or discounts to local attractions, restaurants, and shops.
 Cyclistic can partner with brands and businesss in the vicinity of the 10 most frequented bike stations.
 Bundling admission passes with
 a membership, as well as offering exclusive deals for members - like chances to win prizes at local restaurants, businesses, or entertainment venues - could be an attractive way to boost membership while partnering with and supporting local businesses.
 Recognizing that people shop by bike in the tourist and attraction sites